gitfrid/CzechFOI-DRATE/README.md

 _________________________________________

-### Hypothesis 1 - [see CzechFOI-StackSim repository](https://github.com/gitfrid/CzechFOI-SIM) <br><br>It is impossible to perfectly and fairly compare vaccinated (VX) and unvaccinated (UVX) groups — either by measurement or mathematically — when vaccination is time-dependent and not random. <br>This remains true if both groups have the same homogen individual death rates.
+### Hypothesis 1 - [ CzechFOI-StackSim repository](https://github.com/gitfrid/CzechFOI-StackSim): <br><br>It is impossible to perfectly and fairly compare vaccinated (VX) and unvaccinated (UVX) groups — either by measurement or mathematically — when vaccination is time-dependent and not random. <br>This remains true if both groups have the same homogen individual death rates.

 _________________________________________

-### Hypothesis 2 - see CzechFOI-SIM repository:<br><br>There is currently no reliable statistical method to determine the rate of death-related Adverse Events Following Immunisation (dAEFIs) at a frequency of approximately one additional death per 10,000 doses when the baseline mortality is unknown in real-world settings.
+### Hypothesis 2 - [see CzechFOI-SIM repository](https://github.com/gitfrid/CzechFOI-SIM):<br><br>There is currently no reliable statistical method to determine the rate of death-related Adverse Events Following Immunisation (dAEFIs) at a frequency of approximately one additional death per 10,000 doses when the baseline mortality is unknown in real-world settings.
 <br>**To the best of my knowledge,  this (vital) problem is still waiting for the head that can solve it?
 <br>This also applies vice versa (one death per 10,000 doses was removed/saved)**